Crystal City Internment Camp: Camp closing

 In 1945, as the war was coming to an end, delegates to the Mexico City Conference on the Problems of War and Peace declared that a person would be subject to removal from the Western Hemisphere should their remaining in the Americas prove "prejudicial" to security, and in September, President Harry Truman issued a proclamation that authorized the deportation of enemy aliens in the U.S. "without admission under the immigration laws."
-At the end of the year, the camp still held 3,374 inmates: 2,371 Japanese and 997 Germans, as well as six Italians.
+At the end of the year, the camp still held 3,374 inmates: 2,371 Japanese, 997 Germans, and 6 Italians.
 By December, 660 Japanese Peruvians (whose country prohibited them from returning) had been transported to Japan and 600 Japanese Hawaiians were returned to their prewar communities.
 By June 1946, most of the remaining German and Japanese internees, including another 900 Japanese Peruvians, had been deported.
 Crystal City remained open, however, to house Japanese Peruvians who had refused to participate in the government's repatriation program.
 With the help of civil rights attorney Wayne M. Collins, 364 internees filed a lawsuit and, after two years, obtained parole to work at Seabrook Farms in New Jersey.
 The Crystal City Internment camp was officially closed upon their release on February 11, 1948.